leonardocerliani/GUTS_fmri_preproc/TUT/03_preproc_FSL_HalfPipe/03_preproc_FSL_HalfPipe.md

-# Preprocessing fmri and T1w data with FSL FEAT
+# Preprocessing fmri and T1w data with FSL FEAT and HalfPipe

 _leonardo cerliani - 20250203_